vahisht/Dish2Macro/README.md

 This is an unlocked version of the Dishonored freescroll macro, originally made by [Som1se](https://github.com/Som1Lse).
+All credit goes to them.

 To use:
  1. Download the macro, containing the .exe and .ini files.